Search for the radiative leptonic decay $D^+\to\gamma e^+\nu_e$ using Deep Learning: Signal extraction

 \section{Signal extraction}

-According to Eq.~(\ref{eq:stbf}), the DT efficiencies for each tag mode, $\epsilon^i_{\rm DT}$, are estimated using signal MC sample and are summarized in Table~\ref{tab:ST}.
-To obtain the DT yield $N_{\rm DT}$ in data, a maximum likelihood fit is performed on the $U_{\rm miss}$ distribution combining all the tag modes.
-The fit includes three components, namely, the signal, the $D^+\to\pi^0 e^+\nu_e$ background and other backgrounds.
-The shapes for these components are taken from the corresponding MC simulations, and their yields are all floated in the fit.
-The fit gives $N_{\rm DT}=12.2\pm8.6$ and $\mathcal{B}(D^+\to\gamma e^+\nu_e)=(0.54\pm0.38)\times10^{-5}$ as shown in Figure~\ref{fig:fit}(a), where the uncertainties are statistical only.
-Since no significant signal is observed, an upper limit on the signal BF will be set after accounting for all systematic uncertainties.
+According to Eq.~(\ref{eq:stbf}), the DT efficiencies for each tag mode, $\epsilon^i_{\rm DT}$, were estimated using signal MC sample; they are summarized in Table~\ref{tab:ST}.
+To obtain the DT yield $N_{\rm DT}$ in data, a maximum likelihood fit was performed on the $U_{\rm miss}$ distribution combining all the tag modes.
+The fit included three components, namely the signal, $D^+\to\pi^0 e^+\nu_e$ background, and other backgrounds.
+The shapes for these components were taken from the corresponding MC simulations, and their yields were all floated in the fit.
+The fit resulted in $N_{\rm DT}=12.2\pm8.6$ and $\mathcal{B}(D^+\to\gamma e^+\nu_e)=(0.54\pm0.38)\times10^{-5}$, as shown in Figure~\ref{fig:fit}(a), where the uncertainties are statistical only.
+Given that no significant signal was observed, an upper limit on the signal BF was set after accounting for all systematic uncertainties.